Unlocking hygienic horizons

 Results showed that for every $1 spent, combined apparel sector factories delivered a $1.32 return, and tea sector projects saw a $2.05 return.
 Productivity emerged as a key factor in return on investment (ROI), especially in three tanneries in Unnao, and Uttar Pradesh.
 With a continued ten-year WASH investment projection, Indian factories showed an estimated overall ROI of $2 for every $1 invested.
 The research underscores the importance of community interventions alongside workplace and supply chain investments for optimal results.[4]

 Commencing with the transformative Swachh Bharat Mission, the nation rapidly evolved from a significant contributor to global open defecation to a rural sanitation leader, heralding global advancements towards SDG 6.
-Despite accolades, persistent gaps persist, highlighted by studies indicating varied toilet usage and concerns over open defecation free sustainability.
-With just six & half years left to meet the global commitments, the countries have to hard press the accelerator and work, on average, five times faster to meet the sanitation target of SDG 6 – safe toilets and water for all by 2030 – on time.
-The efforts and investment from the private sector, like the hummingbird, will enable the country to sustain the open defecation free status and lead the world to achieve SDG 6 sanitation targets.
+Despite accolades, persistent gaps persist, highlighted by studies indicating varied toilet usage and concerns over open defecation-free sustainability.
+With just six and a half years left to meet the global commitments, the countries have to hard press the accelerator and work, on average, five times faster to meet the sanitation target of SDG 6—safe toilets and water for all by 2030—on time.
+The efforts and investment from the private sector, like the hummingbird, will enable the country to sustain its open defecation free status and lead the world to achieve SDG 6 sanitation targets.

 Author